Jinbo-Hu/L3DAS22-TASK2/README.md

 ### 3. Track-wise ensemble model

 This part is not yet fully ready.
-We will release codes of this part as soon as possible.
+We will release codes for this part as soon as possible.

 ## Data augmentation

-This part is also not yet fully completed.
-We will also release codes of this part as soon as possible.
+We update the data augmentation chains in this [repo](https://github.com/Jinbo-Hu/PSELDNets).

 ## Results

-The performance of our proposed single models on validation set.
+The performance of our proposed single models on the validation set.

 <img src="images/Table1.jpg" width="1000">